A Level Physics AS: Physical Quantities and Units

 Scalar and Vector Quantities

-Physical quantities can be classified as either scalar or vector:
+Physical quantities can be classified as scalar or vector:

 Unit Analysis and Dimensional Analysis

 Unit analysis involves checking the consistency of units in equations, ensuring that both sides of an equation have the same dimensions.
-Dimensional analysis is a technique used to derive relationships between physical quantities by analyzing their dimensions.
-For example, if we know the dimensions of force (MLT⁻²), we can derive other related quantities.
+Dimensional analysis is a method used to convert units and to derive relationships between physical quantities.

 Unit Conversions